AdobeDocs/dynamic-media-classic.en/help/using/uploading-pdf-files.md

 Select the files that you want to upload, and then select these *best practice* PDF Options:

 * **Crop Options**: On the Upload Job Options dialog box, select **[!UICONTROL Crop Options]**.
 If the PDF pages contain crop marks, registration marks, or other marks, in the **[!UICONTROL Crop]** drop-down list, choose **[!UICONTROL Manual]**.
-Enter the number of pixels to crop from the top, right, bottom, and left sides of pages.
+Enter the number of pixels to crop from the top, right, bottom, and left sides of the pages.
 Crop marks are often set to a half inch margin.
-Assume that you choose **[!UICONTROL 150]** (recommended) as the pixel-per-inch resolution, and enter 75, 75, 75, 75 in the Top, Right, Bottom, and Left text boxes.
-In such case, it crops a half inch from the margins (at 150 ppi, half of 1 equals 75 pixels).
+Assume that you choose **[!UICONTROL 150]** (recommended) as the pixel-per-inch resolution.
+Then you enter 75, 75, 75, 75 in the Top, Right, Bottom, and Left text boxes.
+In such a case, it crops a half inch from the margins (at 150 ppi, half of 1 equals 75 pixels).

 * **Processing**: On the Upload Job Options dialog box, select **[!UICONTROL PDF Options]**.
 In the **[!UICONTROL Processing]** drop-down list, choose **[!UICONTROL Rasterize]**.
 The PDF file must be rasterized so that all pages and images can be displayed in the eCatalog.

 * **Extract Search Words (optional)**: On the Upload Job Options dialog box, select **[!UICONTROL PDF Options]**.
 In the Extract drop-down list, choose **[!UICONTROL Search words]** if you want your viewers to be able to search by keyword in your eCatalog.

 * **Auto-Generate eCatalog from multiple page PDF (optional)**: On the Upload Job Options dialog box, select **[!UICONTROL PDF Options]**.
-Select **[!UICONTROL Auto-Generate eCatalog from multiple page PDF]** to automatically create an eCatalog when you upload.
+Click **[!UICONTROL Auto-Generate eCatalog from multiple page PDF]** so you can automatically create an eCatalog when you upload.
 You can go straight to the eCatalog screen and begin working on your eCatalog without having to first select PDF files and select the Build command.
 The eCatalog is named after your PDF file.

 * **Resolution**: On the Upload Job Options dialog box, select **[!UICONTROL PDF Options]**.
 In the **[!UICONTROL Resolution]** text field, enter a value.
 Adobe Dynamic Media Classic recommends 150 pixels per inch.